chef-boneyard/chef-web-docs-2016/chef_master/source/install_bootstrap.rst

    localhost Chef Client finished, 1/1 resources updated in 34.322229474 seconds

-During the above run, the plumpy:bar vault item was updated with the ubuntu-12.04 client during the validatorless bootstrap.
-Previously, it only had the two Admins authorized to view the content
+During the above run, the ``sea:power`` vault item was updated with the ``ubuntu-12.04`` client during the validatorless bootstrap.
+Previously, it only had the two admins authorized to view the content

 .. code-block:: bash

-   $ knife vault show plumpy bar -p all
+   $ knife vault show sea power -p all
    admins:
      sean_horn
      angle
    clients:      ubuntu-12.04
-   id:           bar
+   id:           power
    search_query: role:stuff
    some:         secret stuff for them

-Then, let's check the ubuntu-12.04 client itself First, install the chef-vault gem in the embedded chef-client
+Then, let's check the ``ubuntu-12.04`` client.
+Install the ``chef-vault`` gem in the embedded |chef client|:

 .. code-block:: bash